 - How will the recording be used?

-Generally speaking, it’s legal to record a meeting if all parties have given their consent.
-The nitty gritty rules can change from one jurisdiction to another, but to be on the safe side, always get consent from all the participants of the meeting.
+There’s no one-size-fits-all answer here, but to be on the safe side, always get consent from all the participants of the meeting.
 This isn’t just a legal issue – it’s also good manners.

 Recording Meetings: Etiquette and Best Practices

 If you don’t want to be a d*ck to everyone you meet, then there are a set of unwritten rules that society follows to create a harmonious atmosphere.
-Saying “please” and “thank you” is a great example.
+Saying “please,” and “thank you,” is a great example.

 - Get everyone’s consent.
 By getting everyone’s consent, not only are you following the law, but you’re also making the other participants aware that they will be on camera.
 Extend the same courtesy to others that you would expect to receive yourself.